Giuliana Rancic: Personal life

+In the 2003 and 2004, Giuliana dated actor Jerry O'Connell.
+He later admitted he broke up with her via his apartment's intercom system when she showed up unannounced while he had another woman in his apartment.

 On December 15, 2006, Giuliana and Bill Rancic announced their engagement.
 They were married on September 1, 2007, in a ceremony at Santa Sofia Church in Anacapri, Italy.
 The family owns homes in Chicago, Illinois, and Brentwood, California, and a vacation home on Lake Coeur d'Alene, Idaho.

 The two have publicly discussed their fertility issues on television talk shows, having tried to conceive since approximately the beginning of 2009.
 The couple began in vitro fertilization (IVF) in March 2010, and Rancic got pregnant in the spring of 2010, but she miscarried at nine weeks.
 She had an IVF transfer for a second time in November 2010; however, the procedure did not result in a pregnancy.
 When the couple decided to try for a third round of IVF, her doctor recommended a mammogram, which is how she found out she had breast cancer.
 Despite her condition, the couple were still motivated to have a baby, so they continued with the egg retrieval and found a surrogate.

 On October 17, 2011, during an interview on Today, Rancic announced she had been diagnosed with early stage breast cancer, for which she would be treated with a double lumpectomy, followed by radiation treatment.
 She underwent surgery in mid-October 2011 and returned to work at E!
 News about a week later.
 On December 5, 2011, Rancic disclosed she had decided to undergo a bilateral mastectomy.

 On April 23, 2012, Giuliana and Bill announced on The Today Show that they were expecting their first child via a gestational surrogate.
 Their son was born in late August 2012.